The Proposals

 Site location plan

-The site is located to the north of the B1038, Hare Street Road and is adjacent to an existing residential development to the east, off Aldridge Way.
-The plan to the right indicates the proposed location of the new surgery in the context of the wider site.
+The site sits adjacent to an existing residential development to the east, off Aldridge Way.
+The plan to the right shows the Reserved Matters application boundary in red as well as the previously Hybrid application boundary in blue in the context of the wider site, placing the new surgery in a convenient location relevant to the existing residents of Buntingford.

 Our Proposals